dasch-swiss/dsp-docs/docs/developers/dsp-api/introduction.md

 ## Layout of DaSCH Service Platform

 The DaSCH Service Platform is a platform that includes five layers (see Figure 1).
-The bottom layer consists of an RDF triplestore, the IIIF-based media server [SIPI](../../sipi/documentation/index.md), the Knora-base ontology and any project specific ontologies that extend the base ontology.
+The bottom layer consists of an RDF triplestore, the IIIF-based media server [SIPI](../../sipi/documentation/index.md), the `knora-base` ontology and any project specific ontologies that extend the base ontology.
 The second layer is occupied by the [DSP-API](https://github.com/dasch-swiss/dsp-api) which is a RESTful API, i.e. an application program interface that uses HTTP requests to GET, PUT, POST and DELETE data.
 The DSP API has an implemented access control.
 It returns information in JSON-LD format.
 In order to make the data accessible in an easy way, three more layers are built on top of the DSP API.
 The [DSP-JS library](../../libraries/documentation/index.md) comprises the third layer, it contains a reusable Node.js module for HTTP requests written in TypeScript.
 Layer four is occupied by [DSP UI modules](https://dasch-swiss.github.io/dsp-ui-lib).
 These modules help to create a graphical user interface.
 They are developed with Angular and TypeScript and designed in such a way that they can be integrated to an Angular project.
 The top layer is made up of the generic [DSP-APP](https://docs.dasch.swiss/user-guide/) and the more specific project Apps.
 From the top layer Gravsearch queries are sent to the DSP API, where permissions are checked and the queries translated into SPARQL queries, which are sent further down to the triplestore.
 The results are returned to the DSP-APP if the user has the sufficient permissions.
 In such a way, copyrighted material can be protected.

 ![alt text](../../../assets/images/knora/KnoraArchitecture.jpeg "Figure 1") Figure 1: DaSCH Service Platform architecture.